breezefront/breezefront.com/collections/_misc/showcase.md

  -  Quick buy button at product page powered by Vipps payment.
  -  Firecheckout as a checkout page.

+**[LeatherCollection.com](https://leathercollection.com/){:target="_blank" rel="noopener"}**

+Leather Collection is a sleek and sophisticated web store that specializes in high-quality leather goods.
+The website boasts a clean and modern design, making it easy for customers to navigate and find exactly what they are looking for.
+The store features an extensive collection of leather products, including bags, wallets, belts, and other accessories.
+All of the items in the store are crafted with the finest materials and attention to detail, ensuring that customers receive top-quality products that will last for years to come.

+Leather Collection site is using Argento Force Breeze theme powered by Breeze and multiply extensions from Swissuplabs:
+- Fire checkout
+- Prolabls
+- Easy slider
+- Highlight

 **[Boma.ua](https://boma.ua/){:target="_blank" rel="noopener"}**

 Boma" is a Ukrainian brand of children's clothing.
 Located in a beautiful Chernivtsi city, the company started online sales on the well-performed and accessible website.
 The online store offers underwear, suits, t-shirts and tank tops, shorts, skirts, and pajamas.
 The apparel is of excellent quality and is sewn using reliable and soft materials so that nothing interferes with your child during a brisk walk.
 You can buy children's clothes both individually and in bulk.
 And for foreign buyers and partners, Boma added the option of international delivery.